-Nor does Freedland tell us anything about the state of contemporary American publishing, or the nexus of publishing and the entertainment empires that own the large publishing houses and maintain a cozy relationship with the people who write reviews.
+Nor does Freedland tell us anything about the state of contemporary American publishing, or the nexus of publishing and the entertainment empires that own the large publishing houses, and maintain a cozy relationship with the people who write reviews.
 And of course he has nothing to say about the state of American magazines and how and why stories get published or don’t, the Balkanization of the better known small magazines, nor does he have anything to say about the universities and their MFA factories and their connection(s) to the magazines that operate under the umbrella of the universities.
-In other words, as Freedland would have us believe, writing and what gets published occurs in a vacuum, and if Philip Roth has said something more or less similar, who are we to disagree?
+In other words, as Freedland would have us believe, writing and what gets published occurs in a vacuum, is essentially a small batch artisanal endeavor and if Philip Roth has said something more or less similar, who are we to disagree?

-But, context and contrary facts aside, he is certain that no one has written anything about Trumpism that matches the unreality and outrage and excess of Trump and no one is currently publishing anything that shows how the current political climate is being absorbed and pondered and recalibrated as art.
-No doubt this is because The Guardian has the ability to guess about as well as everyone else and having looked out his window Mr. Freedland has seen the evidence and found America wanting.
+But context and contrary facts aside, he is certain that no one has written anything about Trumpism that matches the unreality and outrage and excess of Trump, and no one is currently publishing anything that shows how the current political climate is being absorbed, pondered and recalibrated as art.
+No doubt this is because The Guardian has the ability to guess about as well as everyone else, and having looked out his window Mr. Freedland has seen the evidence and found America wanting.

 It is not an unpopular point of view.
 For example the winner of the Let’s-Pretend-He’s-Another-Conrad-Award, Aleksandar Hemon made a similar point: